 Flomax and Cataract Surgery

-The Flomax television commercial tells viewers to let their doctors know about Flomax use if they are planning to have cataract surgery.
+The Flomax® television commercial tells viewers to let their doctors know about Flomax use if they are planning to have cataract surgery.
 That’s good advice!

-Flomax use (either currently or in the past) is associated with cataract surgery complications.
+Flomax® use (either current or in the past) is associated with cataract surgery complications.
 Unfortunately, stopping the medicine before surgery often does not decrease that risk.
 The good news is the advancements that we have implemented in our surgery have made this a non-issue for our patients for more than a year.
 That means faster recovery and less problems for our patients as we anticipate potential Flomax issues before they become a problem.

 Flomax® is an oral medicine usually used to treat benign prostatic hypertrophy (or enlarged prostate) that many older men have.
 The drug helps them have more normal urination function.
-The drug is a class called alpha-1 blockers.
+The drug is in a class called alpha-1 blockers.

 Some patients have asked whether they should stop their BPH medications prior to cataract surgery.
-We have not found any significant benefit from having patients stop these medications and several studies have demonstrated that the IFIS syndrome can persist even months after stopping these medications.
-Also, since we have the technology above to effectively manage this condition; there is no need for patients to discontinue their BPH medications prior to cataract surgery when having surgery with us.
-Even if they forget to tell us about past use, our large inventory of Malyugin Rings ensures no patient is ever without the best therapy.
+We have not found any significant benefit from having patients stop these medications, and several studies have demonstrated that the IFIS syndrome can persist even months after stopping these medications.
+Also, since we have the technology above to effectively manage this condition, there is no need for patients to discontinue their BPH medications prior to cataract surgery when having surgery with us.
+Even if they forget to tell us about past use, our large inventory of Malyugin Rings ensures that no patient is ever without the best therapy.
 That’s good news since cataract and BPH are both very common.